Download and Respond to RFQs

 Download RFQ

-The application should complete the following 4 steps when downloading RFQ related data for an RFQ that has not been previously downloaded.
+The application can call upon the following endpoints when downloading RFQ-related data for an RFQ that has not been previously downloaded.

 The GET /rfqs/{id} operation is called to get the basic RFQ details.
 The RFQ always contains: